A Healthier, Happier Company Through Giving

-The most successful programs utilize employee feedback to help direct where a corporation’s resources are channeled, while developing sustained partnerships with the organizations they choose to support.
-Additionally, offering employee matching donations, or developing targeted campaigns at certain times of the year, can prove fruitful to improve employee engagement.
+The most successful programs utilize employee feedback to help direct where a corporation’s resources are channeled while developing sustained partnerships with the organizations they choose to support.
+Additionally, offering employee giving tools such as matching donations or developing targeted campaigns at certain times of the year, can prove fruitful to improve employee engagement.

 Be sure to vet your charity and nonprofit partners for financial efficiency and transparency.
 Strong partnerships require strong partners.